Joseph-Worthington/FrontEndMentorProjects/README.md

+# Front End Mentor Project Repository
+## Outline
-This repository stores all the projects I have done from the website www.frontendmentor.io
+This repository stores all of the projects I have completed from the website https://www.frontendmentor.io/.

-My first project "Project 1" is a form submit web app.
-The project uses HTML, CSS and Javascript to show a form submit that when interacted with will change to a thankyou message.

-As part of the functionality the form also logs the number chosen and resubmits into the final thank you message.
+Front End Mentor provides real-world challenges that can be solved using HTML, CSS and Javascript.
+The point of thier projects is to provide expereince creating functional appliucations that are functional.
+The depth of the project is left to the developer.

+I use these projects to help develop my skills in each of these languages but also to improve my probleming solving skills.
+These project also provide a space to experiment with libraries.

+### Project 1
+My first project is a simple review card, where the user provides a number and submits their review which is then logged and reused in the thank you card.
+Their is database for storing these numbers, as I focused only on the front end development and user side of this project.

+To find out more please read the README.md in the Project 1 folder.